kotor-speedruns/kotor-speedruns.github.io/kotor1/Major Glitches/Spawn Warps.md

 ### Autosave Hotshots

-**Description:** Autosave Hotshots are a special method of [Hotshot](<Hotshot>) that loads an Autosave that has been saved over.
-It requires a specific save setup, and thus is extremely situational.

-**Save Setup:**

-- Have the Autosave at the Destination Module
+**Description:** This method of Default Spawn Warp uses the property of [Autosave Hotshots](<Hotshot#autosave-hotshots>) that spawns the party at the default spawn location for a module.
+Thus any time you use an Autosave Hotshot, you're also doing a Default Spawn Warp.
+While still a specialized glitch, it is the more flexible of the two Default Spawn Warp methods.

 **Steps:**